 Fatima Wahidi – St. Louis, MO

-Fatima Wahidi is a senior at Collegiate School of Medicine and Bioscience…
+Fatima Wahidi is a freshman at Washington University…

 Kevin Ji - Palo Alto, CA

-Kevin Ji is a senior at Gunn High School in Palo Alto, CA. He founded the peer-to-peer Financial Literacy for Youth (FLY), an organization that teaches teens practical skills to sail through economic turbulence.
+Kevin Ji is a freshman at Stanford University.
+He founded the peer-to-peer Financial Literacy for Youth (FLY), an organization that teaches teens practical skills to sail through economic turbulence.
 As a board member of Palo Alto Youth Council, he raised awareness for teen mental health issues and was recognized by Centers for Disease Control (CDC) for his leadership.
-A history buff, he also founded Historians in Action through which he has established Palo Alto’s first history tournament and developed interactive history curriculum with teachers.
+A history buff, he also founded Historians in Action through which he has established Palo Alto’s first history tournament, developed interactive history curriculum with teachers, and worked with local museums to promote historical education.

 Laura Muñoz – Miami, FL